N-Shar-ma/communIIITy/README.md

 # communIIITy
 GAUS' team submission for Hackofiesta 2.0

+## The problem
+There are no good solutoins for an organisation(like our college, IIIT Lucknow) to discuss technical questions with their peers and instructors.
+We realised that this was a problem when our professor, Saurabh Sir, started receiving multiple nearly identical questions.
+We had already tried and failed to use platforms like stackoverflow teams(which needs a subscription after 3 months).
+So, we decided to make a customizable solution geared toward catering the needs of individual institutions.

+## Our Soultion
+To tackle this problem and help everyone learn more effectively, we have made communIIITy. communIIITy is a platform where students and instructors from an institute can easily interact with each other, be it via asking questions or posting answers.
+Unlike global platforms like StackOverflow, communIIITy is primarily geared towards people from individual organizations.
+This provides an exclusive communIIITy (pun intended!) platform, customized to its unique needs.
+It also gives liberty to have discussions among people with a similar knowledge level and helps avoid the financial overhead of buying a teams subscription on StackOverflow. communIIITy is based upon the decentralised matrix protocol, which is used to share highest upvoted questions and answers are shared among peers (other institutes).
+It also means lower downtime when compared to websites such as StackOverflow which can face outages.

+communIIITy uses Tezos blockchain for peer discovery, and uses that data to exchange information with its peers.
+The peer-to-peer exchange is cryptographically secured and authenticated via signed trusted certificates.

 ## Installation Instructions
 Installation involves two parts: setting up the frontend webapp, and connecting to the backbone network.
 Run `npm install` to install the dependencies.